Exhibition Assistant ‘A’ (Sculpture)

 Technician ‘A’ (Electronics)

-Birla Industrial & Technological Museum recruits Technician ‘A’ (Electronics) Posts.
-Candidates with Matriculation can apply.
+Birla Industrial & Technological Museum recruits Technician, Junior Stenographer, Technical Assistant, Exhibition Assistant Posts.
+Candidates with Post Graduate, Graduate, 12th, 10th pass, Diploma experience can apply.

 About Birla Industrial & Technological Museum: